Shopify/tophat/README.md

 ### One-Click Installation

 With Tophat, you can skip building branches locally.
-Tophat hosts a lightweight web server, allowing you to easily add Tophat links to your CI pipeline and launch apps right from GitHub.
+Use Tophatʼs many features and APIs to easily create installation links to CI artifacts.
+Take your tooling a step further and offer contributors the ability to test pull requests without cloning anything!

+### Extensions

+With the [TophatKit](./TophatKit) SDK, you can easily extend Tophat to integrate with custom build and caching systems.
+This makes Tophat compatible with virtually any tooling setup you can imagine!

 ### Quick Launch

-Quick Launch allows you to add your favourite apps right in the Tophat menu.
+Quick Launch allows you to add your favourite apps right to the Tophat menu.
 Need the latest build?
 Click on the icon and go!
-Tophat will download the latest version, update the icon, and launch it on your device.
+Tophat will download the latest version, automatically update the icon, and launch it on your device.

 <p align="center">
   <img src="./media/quick_launch.png" alt="Quick Launch" width="429">
 </p>

 ### Device Pinning